onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 Relevant facts at the effective layer include:

 * Philosophical work has articulated the "hard problem of consciousness" and the challenge of explaining qualitative experience in functional or physical terms.
-* Neuroscientific and cognitive theories propose structural conditions for conscious access in biological brains, for example global workspace like architectures, recurrent loops, and long range integration.
+* Neuroscientific and cognitive theories propose structural conditions for conscious access in biological brains, such as global workspace like architectures, recurrent loops, and long range integration.
 * Information and complexity based approaches propose candidate measures that correlate with conscious level in some domains, although none are accepted as definitive.

 Q128 reframes this situation.
 Instead of seeking an ultimate reduction, it asks for: